 How Do You Winterproof Plants?

-We've talked about frost proof glazed garden pots, but what about the plants themselves?
+We've discussed frost-proof glazed garden pots, but what about the plants?
 Ultimately, some plants are better than others at surviving a freeze.
-If you want your plants to survive a freeze you'll want to plant hardy perennials or frost resistant plants.
-In addition, bring plants inside if they are susceptible to freezing.
+Suppose you want your greenery to survive a drop below 30 degrees F. In that case, you'll want to plant hardy perennials or frost-resistant plants.
+Additionally, bring plants inside if they are susceptible to freezing.